sybrew/the-seo-framework/readme.txt

 		* This doesn't affect your titles, it's only semantics.
 		* NOTE TO SELF: Changing this would require us to change the default options, the filters behavior, and the JS code.. is this the best route?
 	* TODO set `get_logo_uploader_form()`'s flex value to true, Google allows logos of any dimension...
-	* **SEO Bar:** TODO Other states are now shown when "noindex" is set, regardless.
-		* TODO!
-Add this state!
-And rework it, in general...
-		* However, now, when the post is redirected, you'll now only see that.
 	* **Redirects:** When a post is redirected, it will no longer be included in the sitemap.
 So, you no longer have to fiddle with the "index" setting to get the expected result.
 	* **Sitemap:** The sitemap post limit now counts all posts, pages, and custom post types; instead of them separately.
 		* Note: Because we can't guess your intent when you set the option (or left it unchanged), we aren't updating this.